 The Beja are a group of nomadic shepherds who live scattered across the desert regions of Sudan, Egypt, and Eritrea.
 The Beja are an important people group and represent the largest non-Arabic ethnic group between the Nile River and the Red Sea.
-They are an aggressive people with small, strong, wiry frames; long noses; and oval faces.
+They are an assertive people with small, strong, wiry frames, long noses, and oval faces.

 The Beja nomads live in portable tents that are put up and dismantled by the women.
 The tents are curved in shape and are made of woven palm fronds.
 The more settled farmers live in mud-walled houses.